Vicente García González

 Vicente García González (January 23, 1833 – March 4, 1888) was a General in the Cuban Ten Years' War (Guerra de los Diez Años, also known as the Great War) and later a Cuban President who was assassinated by the Spanish after the war.

 Biography

 Early years

 García was born on January 23, 1833, in Las Tunas.

 Career

-In November 1877 President Estrada Palma is captured and imprisoned by the Spaniards.
+In November 1877, Cuban President Tomás Estrada Palma was captured and imprisoned by the Spaniards.
 Maximo Gomez is offered the presidency, but he refuses.
 [Many believe this to be factor that ended the Ten Year War unfavorably for the rebels.]
-General Vicente García is named president of the Republic of Cuba.
+Gen. Vicente García is named president of the Republic of Cuba.